New Orleans Saints vs. Carolina Panthers NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - Carolina has played 15 games, with five wins against the spread.

-- The Panthers have been underdogs by 7 points or more three times this season and covered the spread once.
+- The Panthers have been underdogs by 6.5 points or more three times this year and covered the spread once.

-- Carolina has gone over the point total in 46.7% of its opportunities this year (seven times over 15 games with a set point total).

-- Carolina is 3-4 against the spread and 3-4 overall in games when it scores more than 20.3 points.
+- When Carolina scores more than 20.3 points, it is 3-4 against the spread and 3-4 overall.

-- When Carolina picks up more than 331.7 yards, the team is 5-2 against the spread and 5-2 overall.
+- In games that Carolina churns out more than 331.7 yards, the team is 5-2 against the spread and 5-2 overall.

-- This year the Panthers have turned the ball over 25 times, five more than the Saints' takeaways (20).
+- The Panthers have turned the ball over five more times (25 total) than the Saints have forced a turnover (20) this season.

 Home and road insights

-- At home this season, New Orleans has two wins against the spread and is 2-5 overall.
+- At home this year, New Orleans has two wins against the spread and is 2-5 overall.

-- This season, New Orleans has hit the over in three of seven home games.
+- New Orleans has gone over the total in three of seven games at home this season.

-- On the road, Carolina is 3-4 against the spread, and 3-4 overall.
+- Away from home, Carolina is 3-4 overall and 3-4 against the spread.

-- On the road, the Panthers are unbeaten ATS (1-0) as 7-point underdogs or more.
+- The Panthers are unbeaten ATS (1-0) as 6.5-point underdogs or more on the road.

-- This year, in four of seven road games Carolina has gone over the total.
+- This year, in seven away games, Carolina has hit the over four times.

 Powered by Data Skrive.